New Tour

 -802m

-Day 4: Mustafapaşa → Göreme → Red Valley Hike
+Day 4: Mustafapaşa → Ürgüp Loop → Göreme

-The morning is spent in the saddle discovering more of the Cappadocian countryside rarely seen by tourists.
-Our route leads north to the town of Ürgüp from where we ride a 30 km loop on quiet, rural roads winding through small villages and past wide fields of potatoes, chickpeas, and pumpkins.
-We complement the riding with a stop for local tea and, back in Ürgüp, relieve our muscles with a traditional Turkish hammam (bathhouse) experience!
-Post-lunch, we head to the Göreme Open-Air Museum, a UNESCO World Heritage Site housing an extraordinary collection of monastic cave churches renowned for their vibrant, 10th-century Byzantine frescoes and intricate rock-cut architecture.
-Later, we head into the Red Valley for a 5 km hike through a surreal landscape of crimson-hued rock ridges, reaching the viewpoint as the landscape begins to glow in the evening light.
-Before returning to the hotel, we round off the day with a memorable dinner at a village house where we are invited to join our hosts in preparing some tasty Anatolian soul food.
+The morning is spent in the saddle, discovering more of the Cappadocian countryside rarely seen by tourists.
+Our route leads north to the town of Ürgüp, from where we ride a loop on quiet, rural roads winding through small villages and past wide fields of potatoes, chickpeas, and pumpkins.
+Upon reaching the highest point of the day, we are rewarded with splendid views of Mount Erciyes before a downward-trending return to Ürgüp.
+After lunch in town, we head back to Mustafapaşa for some R&R and reconvene in the mid-afternoon to visit the Göreme Open-Air Museum.
+This UNESCO World Heritage Site preserves a unique collection of monastic cave churches, famous for their rock-cut architecture and vibrant Byzantine art.
+Chief among these is the Dark Church, where the absence of natural light has left its 11th-century frescoes remarkably vivid.
+Before returning to the hotel, we round off the day with a memorable dinner at a village house where we are treated to some homemade Anatolian soul food.
+You can also get involved in preparing a dessert made from locally grown apricots and walnuts.

 Gul Konaklari